pepegar/wookie/offline/Combined+Pages.md

 ---------

 ### Purely functional AWS library
-Wookie is based in free monads and interpreters.
+**wookie** is based in free monads and interpreters.
 With this approach we can have all the operations we want to have in an abstract syntax tree that will be evaluated by our interpreter upon our request.

 ### Modular
-Wookie lets you use the HTTP client of your choice.
+**wookie** lets you use the HTTP client of your choice.
 There are interpreters for the following clients:

 - [akka-http][akka-http]